-I really enjoyed taking classes from all the women of color especially Dr. Dje Dje and Dr. Cheryl Keys.
+I really enjoyed taking classes from all the women of color, especially Dr. Jackie Dje Dje and Dr. Cheryl Keyes.
 I think seeing their style of teaching and their presence in the classroom was reassuring to me.
 They were intellectually rigorous but also approachable and had alternative learning pedagogies-which in retrospect challenged patriarchal white supremacy that is so prevalent in the academy at its core.

-The most impactful performance-wise was Francisco Aguabellas percussion ensembles.
-The learning and mind expansion was so much that we (students) even began our own group called, Omo Ashe.
+The most impactful in regards to performance was Francisco Aguabella’s percussion ensembles.
+The learning and mind expansion were so much that we (students) even began our own group called, Omo Ashe.
 We played many gigs for the college and ourselves in order to continue to study and hone in on what we were being taught in the Afro-Cuban ensemble.
-Francisco Aguabella was a legend and an effective instructor and what I learned in the course continues to inform my own songwriting and rhythmic sensibility to this day.
+Francisco Aguabella was a legend and an effective instructor, and what I learned in his course continues to inform my own songwriting and rhythmic sensibility to this day.

 - In addition to being an Associate Professor at Scripps College, you also perform with the Grammy-award winning band Quetzal.
 How do teaching, researching and performing all inform one another?